tanvir-ishraq/TextThema-Multi-Classifier/README.md

 ## Model Training
-Finetuned a `roberta-base` (RoBERTa) model which is a transformers model from HuggingFace Transformers using Fastai and Blurr.
-With ~95% accuracy.
-The model training notebook can be viewed [here](https://github.com/tanvir-ishraq/TextThema-Multi-Classifier/blob/main/notebooks/quote-multi-classifier.ipynb)
+Fine-tuned a `roberta-base` (RoBERTa) model which is a transformers model from HuggingFace Transformers along with hyperparameter tuning using Fastai and Blurr.
+With ~93% accuracy.
+The model training notebook can be viewed `notebooks` folder [here](https://github.com/tanvir-ishraq/TextThema-Multi-Classifier/blob/main/notebooks/quote-multi-classifier.ipynb)

 <!--## Benchmark -->